-With health and fitness becoming a worldwide trend, people live longer and have time to enjoy retirement.
-However, in this harsh economic climate, almost 60% of retirees are now looking for ways to maintain their lifestyles.
+With health and fitness becoming a worldwide trend, people live longer and have more time to enjoy retirement.

 What You MUST Know

 Before continuing, check out this quick video that summarises the most important information about equity release: